Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise view of where you’d like be in the next year, or two years?
-Setting goals that are realistic will hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the most impact on your career advancement.
-To increase your satisfaction at work make sure that your goals align with your personal preferences.
+Do you possess a precise picture of where you’d like to be within the next year or two?
+If you don’t set realistic goals, it will hinder your progress.
+Create clear short-term and long-term goals that prioritize those that will have the greatest impact on career advancement.
+To improve your job satisfaction make sure that your goals align with your personal preferences.

-Making meaningful connections can result in better job opportunities or advancements in your current position.
-The creation of strong networks shouldn’t solely focus on senior employees but also peers and former colleagues, and also attendance at industry gatherings and events.
+The development of meaningful relationships can lead to the possibility of new opportunities in your job or advancements in your current position.
+The creation of strong networks shouldn’t just be focused on senior employees, but also former and present colleagues, and also attendance at industry conferences and other events.

 - Volunteer for the task of organizing